 The Beard Center on Aging at Lynchburg College annually recognizes three local gerontology professionals for going above and beyond to serve older adults in Region 2000.
-Awards include the Professional Caregiver of the Year, the Outstanding Geriatric Nursing Professional of the Year, and the Outstanding Contribution to Positive Aging.
-Winners are selected from a committee of peers who are members of the Consortium on Aging and will be announced during the Conference on Aging on June 3, 2014.
+Awards include the Professional Caregiver of the Year, the Outstanding Geriatric Nursing Professional of the Year, the Outstanding Contribution to Positive Aging, and the Caring Heart Award.
+Winners are selected from a committee of peers who are members of the Consortium on Aging and are announced during the Conference on Aging.

-This is a great time to recognize persons who go above and beyond the call of duty every day to make a difference in the lives of the older citizens they serve.
+Making a nomination is a great way to recognize persons who go above and beyond the call of duty every day to make a difference in the lives of the older citizens they serve.

 Winners in each category will receive: